skip to Main Content

 Subject: //WL2K TCARES WinLink Net Check-In

-Message body: call sign, first name, city or town, Gateway used (W3MRC-10, N5TW, etc), Session type (Packet, Pactor, Winmor, Telnet, etc)
+Message body: call sign, first name, city or town, Gateway used (W3MRC-10, N5TW, etc, or Telnet), Session type (Packet, Pactor, Winmor, Telnet, etc)

 Example message: